 Quality of life in Canada

 The perks of moving to Canada are plentiful and ought to appeal especially to young families.
 They include free universal healthcare to all permanent residents, free public secondary education, a high degree of public safety and low air pollution.
-These factors make Canada one of the best places to live in the world in 2022.
+These factors make Canada one of the best countries to live in the world in 2022.

 Canada is also renowned as one of the most liberal and progressive societies in the world, making it a really exciting and energising place to live, no matter what background you’re from.